-Cases Assigned to a Single Judge
+Cases assigned to a single judge

-How Cases are Assigned to a Judge
+How cases are assigned to a judge

 Case Management Conferences

 In appropriate cases, the court may act on a filed motion on the papers without hearing.
-The court may also require rescheduling of a marked non-dispositive motion hearing for a variety of reasons, including the complexity of the matter, the likely length of hearing, and the prior scheduling of too many other matters at the marked time.
+The court may also require rescheduling of a marked non-dispositive motion hearing for a variety of reasons, including how complex the matter is, how long the hearing will be, and if too many other matters were scheduled at the marked time.

-"S" cases and Service Members Civil Relief Act cases not assigned to a particular judge
+"S" cases and Servicemembers Civil Relief Act cases not assigned to a particular judge

 Tax lien cases